Kerala-Blockchain-Academy/ethereum-developer-program/README.md

 **The code in this repository is a part of the Ethereum Developer Program.
-Kindly check the [wiki](https://github.com/ananthanir/ethereum-developer-program/wiki) to access the course content.**
+To access the course content, kindly check the [wiki](https://github.com/ananthanir/ethereum-developer-program/wiki).**

 <div align="justify">
 <div align="center">